-Sector Coordinating Council (SCC), Levee Subsector Councils, and Working Groups convene regularly, share information, and develop tools, guidelines, and products.
-These groups work closely to plan, implement, and execute resilience and security programs within the Dams Sector.
+Government Coordinating Council (GCC), Sector Coordinating Council (SCC), and Working Groups convene regularly, share information, and develop products, tools, and training to meet the needs of the sector.
+These groups work closely to support the planning and implementation of security and resilience within the Dams Sector.

-The Homeland Security Information Network-Critical Infrastructure (HSIN-CI) Dams Portal allows Dams Sector partners to effectively collect and distribute security and resilience information for government and private sector partners.
+The Homeland Security Information Network-Critical Infrastructure (HSIN-CI) Dams Portal allows Dams Sector partners to share sensitive information among trusted partners, research security and resilience reference documents, access exercise and training products, and remain updated on emerging threats and incidents.

-The Dams Sector Information Sharing Drill tests the Sector's informationsharing processes and procedures, including the ability to convene and share security-related information with vetted stakeholders.
+The Dams Sector Information Sharing Drill tests the sector's informationsharing processes and procedures, including the ability to convene and share security-related information with vetted stakeholders.
 The virtual drill is held biannually and is open to owners, operators, emergency managers, and others with responsibility over dams and levees.